robtweed/mg-showcase/INSTALL.md

 ### Notes

+- replace the *-it* parameter with *-d* to run the container as a background daemon process
 - replace the *--name* value with any other name you wish
 - use any other external listener port by changing the first value of the *-p* argument, eg: